How to Check a used vehicle Information from DVLA

 Check Used Vehicle Information: In Case You Are Buying A Used Vehicle:

-When you are buying a used vehicle, you need to check certain details of the same to ensure that you are not buying a stolen or unsafe one.
-To make sure that the vehicle does not have any fraud history, you need to check the following:
+When you are buying a used vehicle, you need to Check used vehicle Information/details of the vehicle from DVLA to ensure that you are not buying a stolen or unsafe one.
+To make sure that the vehicle does not have any fraud history.

 - Make sure to ask for the registration number, make and model and MOT test number from its seller.

 - Check that the information provided to you is same and match the information held by DVLA.

 - Check the MOT status and history matches the details you have been given.